Nursing Home Abuse Attorneys in Westfield, New Jersey

 Speak to a Qualified Lawyer Who Has Proficient Experience in Nursing Home Abuse Claims

 The elderly and incapacitated are some of the most vulnerable groups of people.
 As a society, we owe a duty to the vulnerable to ensure that they are safe and protected.
-At Harrell, Smith & Williams, LLC we work hard to protect the rights of the most vulnerable.
+At Smith & Williams Law Firm, LLC we work hard to protect the rights of the most vulnerable.
 When a nursing home establishment or a nursing home employee has acted in a negligent manner and this has lead to the injury of a patient, we work diligently to defend the rights of the patient.

 Some of the most tragic stories we hear in our practice are those where nursing home abuse is involved.
 We have seen people’s loved ones: grandmothers, grandfathers, parents, siblings and even children; ravaged by thirst, and hunger because of nursing home abuse.

 We have also seen patients with massive bedsores that result from the basic failure to follow the rules provided for in the New Jersey Nursing Home Statute.
 Some of the most common nursing home abuse cases we have seen involve elderly patients being dropped and elderly patients left to waste in bed in spite of calling for help.
 Some Nursing Home workers have abused patients physically, emotionally, and, yes, even sexually.
 Of course, some workers have also stolen from their patients as well.
 In every single case, our office has made it a focus to protect the rights and interests of those who are most vulnerable.